 “We cannot measure the influence that one or another artist has upon the child’s sense of beauty, upon his power of seeing, as in a picture, the common sights of life; he is enriched more than we know in having really looked at even a single picture” (Mason, Vol. 1, p.
 309).

 Robert Louis Stevenson.
 These poems show up for review every year, even into middle school.
 (Again this exercises his memory, but more importantly, like music, poetry moves the heart.
 “Bed in Summer” is much more moving than the statement.
 “Going to bed when it’s light out side is really hard.”)

 Read Aloud has it’s own lists in the syllabus.
-If you have more than one child going, again let me recommend either Teaching Tips or the Writing Manual.
-They have identical long 0articles about Language Arts, read aloud, and how to slowly build Read Alone stamina.
-There are unique grade level reading lists provided for fiction K-3GRD and religion K-2GRD, but it is clear from the resources mentioned that the Berquist parents just divided the kids into “bigs and littles” for bedtime reading, and didn’t rigidly stratify by year.
+There is no specific ORDER to the selections or requirement to complete the list.
+This will save you money.
+You don’t have to own hardly any of it.
+As long as a friend or library has it, it doesn’t matter when you read it.
+And it’s clear from school resources that the Berquist parents just divided the kids into “bigs and littles” for bedtime reading, and didn’t rigidly stratify by year, like EVER.
 (Filling the child’s mind with stories of heroic virtue.
-If you want a really good quick and dirty explanation of the how and why of virtue literacy, read the intro to Book of Virtues, and read the intro to each section in the Book of Virtues, and the paragraphs just preceding each selection.
+If you want a really good quick and dirty explanation of the how and why of virtue literacy, read the intro to Book of Virtues, and the section or selection intros.
 It’s a QUICK classical worldview orientation.
 Plenty of Aristotle.)